AuReMe/esmecata/README.md

                         Use sparql endpoint instead of REST queries on Uniprot.
   --remove-tmp          Delete tmp files to limit the disk space used: files in tmp_proteome for esmecata proteomes and files created by mmseqs (in mmseqs_tmp).
   -l LIMIT_MAXIMAL_NUMBER_PROTEOMES, --limit-proteomes LIMIT_MAXIMAL_NUMBER_PROTEOMES
-                        Choose themaximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
+                        Choose the maximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
   -t THRESHOLD_CLUSTERING, --threshold THRESHOLD_CLUSTERING
                         Proportion [0 to 1] of proteomes required to occur in a proteins cluster for that cluster to be kept in core proteome assembly.
   -m MMSEQS_OPTIONS, --mmseqs MMSEQS_OPTIONS